Muppozhudhum Un Karpanaigal: Plot

-The film opens with Ram (Atharvaa) fronting a car driven by two guys apparently drunk and rich and with their girl friend(s).
+The film opens with Ram fronting a car driven by two guys apparently drunk and rich and with their girlfriends.
 He tries to kill them and eventually they escape in the car opening the title.
 Then it turns to be that Ram enjoys a successful career in information technology.
-He is hit on by Radhi (Yashika) as office romance.
-He turns down her interest and reveals he is in love with a girl who resides in Bangalore and he is going to visit her.
-Ram drives to Bangalore and meets Charu (Amala Paul) in her apartment.
+He is hit on by Radhi as office romance.
+He turns down her interest and reveals he is in love with a girl who resides in Bangalore and is going to visit her.
+Ram drives to Bangalore and meets Charu in her apartment.
 While sleeping, Ram wakes up goes to the streets, search and kills a person (one of them in the car in first scene).
 Eventually it is revealed that Charu is in danger and Ram is safeguarding her by not letting her out of that apartment until he cleans up the city for her safety.

 Ram's CEO Latha comes to India from the US and is also engaged to a guy named Vicky.
-Latha begins to ask her PA Chandru (Santhanam) to find out more about Ram.
+Latha begins to ask her PA Chandru to find out more about Ram.
 Latha then asks Chandru to convince Ram to give her lift home, which then Ram agrees to.
 As Ram and Latha are driving home, they are followed by a red lorry, which attempts to kill both Ram and Latha.
 Ram manages to push Latha off the car as well as saving himself.
 Ram is seriously hurt and is taken to the hospital by Latha.
-Latha then speaks to the doctor, her uncle (Jayaprakash).
-Latha explains the doctor that she knows Ram personally and doesn't understand why Ram doesn't recognize her.
+Latha then speaks to the doctor, her uncle.
+Latha explains the doctor that she knows Ram personally and doesn't understand why Ram doesn't recognise her.
 Ram being unconscious, begins to mutter Charu's name.
 While Ram and Latha's uncle are having a brief conversation, Latha listens in.
 It is revealed that Ram and Charu used to work together for a competition and Ram fell in love with Charu from the moment that he met her.
 It came to a situation where Charu goes to a club to meet a work friend after having found out that her laptop data had been corrupted and she is unable to reach her work.
 She goes to the club to get a USB backup of her laptop data, before having been teased by drunk guys.
 These two guys happen to be the two guys Ram tries to kill at the beginning of the film.

 Charu goes to the police station to report the two guys who teased her, however, the guys did not take this well and threaten Charu.
 Ram witnesses this and assumes that there is a problem, however, Charu ensures Ram that he has nothing to worry about and that everything has been sorted.